Best daily deals

 Wearing headphones with glasses is a test of will, but music shouldn’t be a pain bespectacled listeners have to grin and bear through.
 While headphones with glasses may never match the comfort eagle-eyed listeners experience, there are ways to manage the pain.

-Editor’s note, this article was updated on February 6, 2023 to update models referenced for cloth pads, and add updated charts.
+Editor’s note, this article was updated on November 12, 2024 to update language and examples.

 When buying headphones with glasses, go with over-ears